johnnolan/johnnolan.dev/src/random/articles/debugging-javascript.md

 ## Console sidebar

-Now you have `console.warn`, `console.error`, `console.log` and `console.table` all spitting out data to your console, it can become hard to sift through all the noise.
+Now you have `console.warn`, `console.error`, `console.log` and `console.table` all printing data to your console, it can become hard to sift through all the noise.

 ![alt text](/assets/posts/2018-10-07-debugging-javascript/sidebar-6.png "Sidebar Icon")